ryanvo-ie/ryan-vo-industrial-engineering-portfolio/machine-failure-analysis-case-study.md

 | TWF | 46 | 12.33% | 94.91% |
 | RNF | 19 | 5.09% | 100.00% |

+**Calculation Note**: An initial cumulative calculation totaled 99.99% due to rounding individual percentages to two decimal places.
+To avoid this rounding discrepancy, cumulative percentages were recalculated directly from the original failure counts, resulting in a final cumulative value of 100.00%.

 #### Excel Pareto Chart

 A Combo Chart was created from the completed analysis table: